xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 Last updated August 16, 2018.

-The "add2app" support is **in preview**, and is so far only available in the master channel.
+The "add2app" support is **in preview**, and is so far only available on the master channel.

 ## The Flutter module project template